complight/complight.github.io/docs/publications/hologram_compression.md

 We evaluate the performance of four common learned models utilizing Implicit Neural Representation (INR) and Variational Autoencoder (VAE) structures for compressing phase-only holograms in holographic displays.
 The evaluated models include a vanilla <span style="color: rgb(216, 27, 96)">MLP</span>, <span style="color: rgb(30, 136, 229)">SIREN</span>, and <span style="color: rgb(255, 193, 7)">FilmSIREN</span>, with <span style="color: rgb(0, 77, 64)">TAESD</span> as the representative VAE model.
 Our experiments reveal that a pretrained image VAE, <span style="color: rgb(0, 77, 64)">TAESD</span>, with 2.2M parameters struggles with phase-only hologram compression, revealing the need for task-specific adaptations.
-Among the INR s, <span style="color: rgb(30, 136, 229)">SIREN</span> with 4.9k parameters achieves $40\%$ compression with high quality in the reconstructed 3D images (PSNR = 34.54 dB).
-These results emphasize the effectiveness of INR s and identify the limitations of pretrained image compression VAE s for hologram compression task.
+Among the INRs, <span style="color: rgb(30, 136, 229)">SIREN</span> with 4.9k parameters achieves $40\%$ compression with high quality in the reconstructed 3D images (PSNR = 34.54 dB).
+These results emphasize the effectiveness of INRs and identify the limitations of pretrained image compression VAE s for hologram compression task.

 <figure markdown>
   ![Image title](media/hologram_compression_teaser.png){ width="900" }